GovTechSG/techpass-user-docs/docs/transition-passwordless.md

   ![passwordless_setup_6](assets/support/passwordless_setup_6.png ':size=200')

+7. The Authenticator app will prompt you for your mobile screen lock or biometric. **Proceed** with the authentication.

-7. Account added page will be displayed when the passwordless setup is done.
+8. Account added page will be displayed when the passwordless setup is done.
 You may select **Done**.

   ![passwordless_setup_7](assets/support/passwordless_setup_7.png ':size=200')